ForEvolve/bootstrap-dark/readme.md

 # Bootstrap 4 Dark theme

-This is a Bootstrap 4 dark theme.
+This is a Bootstrap 4 dark theme that support togging dark/light themes as well.

 ![VSTS build badge](https://forevolve.visualstudio.com/_apis/public/build/definitions/c685c54e-c04f-4c62-9e82-db39a452f4d9/22/badge)

 ## Alpha - preview

-_This is a work in progress..._

 ![Alpha - preview](assets/images/alpha-3.png)

+_This is a work in progress_

+## Versioning

+SemVer is used to keep things easy for everyone.

+### Prerelease

+Until the project reaches an official version `1.0.0`, the pre-release `-alpha.[build number]` suffix is added to the version number.

+Since this is only a dark version of Bootstrap, there should not be many breaking changes worth investing in versioning.
+So don't worry too much about compatibility, updating to the latest `alpha` release should be safe enough.

+If this is a major concerns to you, feel free to say so, and I'll see what I can do about it.

 ## How to use

-Official builds are available in the public npm repository.
+Official builds are available in the public npm registry.

 ```
 npm install @forevolve/bootstrap-dark --save
 ```

+The package contains the content of the `dist` directory which includes the Bootstrap JavaScript files, for convenience, and the Bootstrap Dark CSS files.
+To load the dark theme, `<link>` the `bootstrap-dark.css` or the `bootstrap-dark.min.css` instead of the `bootstrap[.min].css` file.

+### Dark/Light toogle

+You can now `<link>` both the `toggle-bootstrap.css` and the `toggle-bootstrap-dark.css` files to allow toggling the normal/dark theme based on your page body.

+-   To display the original Bootstrap color, apply the `bootstrap` class on your body, like `<body class="bootstrap">`.
+-   To display the Bootstrap Dark theme, apply the `bootstrap-dark` class on your body, like `<body class="bootstrap-dark">`.

+### CI builds

 The CI builds are deployed to the following custom npm registry: <https://www.myget.org/F/forevolve/npm/>.

-> TODO: write a better guide...

 ## How to build